 update Internet Explorer

-The castle grounds today with its picturesque views across the surrounding countryside is a haven for wildlife and flowers,.
-Keep an eye out for 'Lady Betty's Pinks' flowering in the grounds during July and August, locally named after Sir Walter Ralegh's wife, Elizabeth,
+Today, the castle grounds are a haven for wildlife and birds, with picturesque views across the surrounding countryside.
+Keep an eye out for 'Lady Betty's Pinks' flowering during July and August, locally named after Sir Walter Ralegh's wife, Elizabeth.

 The great gatehouse, still impressive after all this time